Log in | Subscribe

 Nitrous Oxide & Methane Standards.
 The standards maintain the CH4 and N2O emission caps introduced for MY 2011-2016, as well as the flexibility for the manufacturers to use CO2 credits on a CO2-equivalent basis to comply with the CH4 / N2O requirements.
 N2O emission testing becomes mandatory in MY 2017.
 However, the continued use of compliance statements was allowed in MY 2017–2018 in cases where manufacturers are not conducting new emissions testing for a test group, but rather carrying over certification data from a previous year.

 Flexibilities.
 The regulations include averaging, banking, and trading (ABT) of fleet average CO2 credits and the air conditioning improvement credits, both programs carried over from the 2012-2016 rule.
-The regulations also includes targeted incentives to encourage early introduction of advanced technologies, including:
+The regulation also includes targeted incentives to encourage early introduction of advanced technologies, including:

-• Incentives for electric vehicles, plug-in hybrid electric vehicles, and fuel cells vehicles;
+• Incentives for electric vehicles, plug-in hybrid electric vehicles (PHEV), and fuel cells vehicles;

 • Incentives for hybrid technologies for large pickups and for other technologies that achieve high fuel economy levels on large pickups;